-Chapter 34 from the Ama audiobook
+Chapter 34 of Ama

 Jason caught up with the carriage without much effort, and he had to slow his pace so he didn’t get too close.
 He maintained a distance of about ten feet, from where he could see the driver’s head over the carriage roof and watched as his top hat bobbed up and down.
 One guy in the driver’s seat, he thought.
 But how many were inside the passenger compartment?
 Don’t take any chances.
 Don’t mess this up, because you need this ride.

 Another crack of a whip caused him to stumble and add more distance to the chase.
 He adjusted his grip on the bat, readying for the attack.
-In his mind, he saw himself running up, pulling the driver from his seat and then smashing his skull and taking possession of “The Devil’s Taxi” with a few ruthless swings.
+In his mind, he saw himself running up, pulling the driver from his seat and then smashing his skull and taking possession of 'The Devil’s Taxi' with a few ruthless swings.
 I need it, he thought, if I’m to stand any chance of getting to that mountain.

 What are you thinking? he asked himself.
 A little girl just took possession of you and forced you to brutalise another man.
 Who or whatever is driving that carriage could be ten times worse than that demon girl.
 And what if there is more than one?
 There could be four or more inside.
 Don’t be stupid; don’t be reckless.
 Jason stopped.
 He watched as it moved away at a steady pace.
 Another crack of the whip teased his weak resolve.